perkeep/perkeep/doc/environment-vars.md

 `CAMLI_GCE_\*`
-: Variables prefixed with `CAMLI_GCE_` concern the Google Compute Engine deploy handler in [pkg/deploy/gce](/pkg/deploy/gce), which is only used by camweb to launch Camlistore on Google Compute Engine.
-They do not affect Camlistore's behaviour.
+: Variables prefixed with `CAMLI_GCE_` concern the Google Compute Engine deploy handler in [pkg/deploy/gce](/pkg/deploy/gce), which is only used by camweb to launch Perkeep on Google Compute Engine.
+They do not affect Perkeep's behaviour.

 `CAMLI_GCE_CLIENTID` (string)